ignite/cli/docs/glossary/index.md

 ### account

-A pair of private key/public key/addresses.
+A pair of a private key and a public key.
+Starport uses accounts to interact with the Starport Network blockchain, use an IBC relayer, and more.

+### airdrop

+Promotes a blockchain startup, project, or service by depositing cryptocurrency in public crypto wallets as a tool for marketing, liquidity creation, and network bootstrapping for many types of blockchain projects.
+Airdrops are a means of engaging with the community so that users engage with the product.
+This community engagement and airdrop deposits ensure a fair distribution of tokens among a community from day one.

-### application specific blockchain
+### application-specific blockchain

 A special purpose blockchain that is customized to operate a single application.

 ### ATOM

 The native staking currency of the Cosmos Hub.

 ## B

+### blockchain

+Digitally distributed, decentralized, immutable  public ledger that exists across a network.
+Blockchains facilitate the process of recording transactions and tracking digital assets.

 ## C